jennifertchang/Recipe-Time-Estimator/README.md

 ## Data Cleaning and Exploratory Data Analysis
 Data Cleaning Steps and Their Impact on Analysis
 ### Preparing Data
-The data frames were merged recipe_id
-A recipes_df was creating containing non duplicate recipe and replaced ratings with mean rating of that recipe using .drop_duplicates(subset=[`recipe_id`], keep=`first`) went back to reassign ratings with mean rating
+The data frames were merged on recipe_id, creating a recipes_df containing unique recipes.
+The ratings were then replaced with the mean rating for each recipe.
+Duplicates were removed using .drop_duplicates(subset=[recipe_id], keep='first'), and the ratings were reassigned to reflect the mean rating for each recipe.

 ### Data Type Corrections
 Checked data types using .dtypes.